Latest updates

 Document archive

-The Swartz Barracks document archive contains information that Defence has published about the management of PFAS.
-This includes:
+The Swartz Barracks document archive contains information that Defence has published about the management of PFAS, including older community presentations, investigation reports, risk assessments and factsheets.

 Contacts